kris-brown/calculus_of_constructions/doc/README.md

   - Given the meaning of $\Pi$, it is often written as $\forall$ (which means "for all").
 - The word _sort_ refers to the type of a type.
 In the flavor of CoC we implement here, we have as axioms the existence of two 'ground level' sorts $Prop$ and $Set$, as well as an infinite sequence higher order sorts $Type_i$ for any natural number $i$.

-The power of the CoC comes from a set of accompanying rules which allow us to construct terms of a certain type, i.e. prove a judgment that a term has a certain type (and that the term is well-formed).
+The power of the CoC comes from a set of accompanying rules which allow us to construct terms of a certain type.
+This firstly allows us to show that a term is not nonsense, e.g. treating a natural number as a function: $1 + 3(1, 2)$.
+Furthermore, we can prove judgments saying a term has a certain type.
 Notationally we write this as $\{assumptions\} \vdash term : type$.
-These rules capture the meanings of the symbols described above, so that we can prove things like $\{x:\mathbb{R}\} \vdash (\lambda y: Set, x) : Set \rightarrow \mathbb{R}$ (i.e. a lambda expression which accepts a set but ignores it and returns a constant $x$ of type $\mathbb{R}$ has the type of $Set \rightarrow \mathbb{R}$).
+These judgment-forming rules (described in the references below) capture the meanings of the symbols described above, so that we can prove things like:

+- $\{x:\mathbb{R}\} \vdash (\lambda y: Set, x) : Set \rightarrow \mathbb{R}$
+- i.e. a lambda expression which accepts a set but ignores it and returns a constant $x$ of type $\mathbb{R}$ has the type of $Set \rightarrow \mathbb{R}$.

 ## Why is it interesting

-If the basic thing we can do is show that term $t$ has type $A$, it may be confusing as to what's the interest in this language at all, since the fact that $\pi: \mathbb{R}$ or $\lambda x, cos(x): \mathbb{R} \rightarrow \mathbb{R}$ are not too remarkable.
+If the only thing we can do is show that term $t$ has type $A$, it may be confusing as to what's the interest in this language at all, since the fact that $\pi: \mathbb{R}$ or $\lambda x, cos(x): \mathbb{R} \rightarrow \mathbb{R}$ aren't that remarkable.
 What we care about are more elaborate _propositions_ we can make about these mathematical terms, such as:

 - $\forall x: \mathbb{R}, sin^2x+cos^2x=1$
 - for the type of _pairs_ of $A \times B$
   - there exists a _unique_ pair of projection functions $A \xleftarrow{\pi_1} A \times B \xrightarrow{\pi_2} B$ such that for _any_ pair of functions $A \xleftarrow{f_A} X \xrightarrow{f_B} B$, there is a unique map $X \xrightarrow{f_!} A\times B$ such that $f_!\pi_A = f_A$ and $f_!\pi_B=f_b$ (i.e. one can always _factor_ out a $\pi$ component from the functions).
-- A certain compiler optimization does not alter the meaning of the unoptimized code, or a critical piece of code has no bugs.
+- After encoding the relevant real-world entities into the CoC, we might want to prove certain compiler optimization does not alter the meaning of the unoptimized code, or that a critical piece of code has no bugs.

-It turns out our simple typing judgments _are_ capable of proving such kinds of sweeping mathematical statements, due to a remarkable correspondance (called the [Curry Howard Isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)) between the above language and the language of logic.
+It turns out our simple typing judgments _are_ capable of proving such kinds of elaborate mathematical statements, due to a remarkable correspondance (called the [Curry Howard Isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)) between the above language and the language of logic.
 Logical operations such as _and_, _or_, _for all_, _not_, etc. each have analogues which behave just as they do in logic.

-- Other than learning the exact translations for each of these operations, the key insight is to think of propositions as a type (called $Prop$) that can have terms which are proofs of that proposition.
+- Other than learning the exact translations for each of these operations, the key insight is to think of _propositions as types_ with _terms as proofs_ of that proposition.
 - The logical relation $A \land B$ ($A$ _and_ $B$) can be proved if and only if we have a proof of $A$ and a proof of $B$, which is tantamount to having a term of the type of pairs $A \times B$.
 - The logical relation $A \implies B$ (_if_ $A$, _then_ $B$) is tantamount to a function type $A \rightarrow B$, which provides a proof of $B$ if you feed it a proof of $A$.

-Continuing in this fashion, we can represent arbitrarily complex statements about arbitrarily complex mathematical structures and have a computer mechanically verify them._Discovering_ these proof terms is not a step that can be fully automated, though this is a field of active research.
+Continuing in this fashion, we can construct arbitrarily complex statements about arbitrarily complex mathematical structures and have a computer mechanically verify them. _Discovering_ these proof terms is not a step that can be fully automated, though this is a field of active research.

 ## Inductive types

 In this repo, we use some common extensions of CoC to make it more usable, most notably adding inductive types.

-Although booleans, natural numbers, and other types can be defined with the above infrastructure (called Church encoding), inductive types allow for an efficient representation.
-These inductive types can be constructed by one of their custom constructors and eliminated by case analysis (e.g. a function `I -> X` for some inductive type `I` must be defined for all possible constructors of `I`).
+Although booleans, natural numbers, and other types _can_ be defined (called the Church encoding) with the above infrastructure, inductive types allow for an efficient and intuitive representation.
+A term of an inductive type must be constructed by one of its custom constructors and eliminated by case analysis (e.g. a function `I -> X` for some inductive type `I` must be defined for all possible constructors of `I`).
 These are easiest explained through examples (which can be found in `data/base.txt`):

-`Bool` can be modeled as an inductive type - i.e. something that can be `true` or `false` but not neither nor both.
+The type of Booleans, `Bool`, can be modeled as an inductive type - i.e. something that is either `true` or `false`.

 ```
 Inductive Bool : Set :=